Insight Enterprises (NSIT)

 Insight Enterprises Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Insight Enterprises’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+On average, Insight Enterprises’s ROIC decreased by 2 percentage points annually each year over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 10. Balance Sheet Assessment